solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 		return nil, nil, err
 	}

-	// initialize the channel on which we will send endpoint results to Gloo results := make(chan v1.EndpointList)
+	// initialize the channel on which we will send endpoint results to Gloo Edge results := make(chan v1.EndpointList)

-	// initialize a channel on which we can send polling errors to Gloo errorsDuringUpdate := make(chan error)
+	// initialize a channel on which we can send polling errors to Gloo Edge errorsDuringUpdate := make(chan error)

 	// in a goroutine, continue updating endpoints at an interval